-• Arouse emotions at the start.
+- Arouse emotions at the start.
 Television ads have often been designed to build toward a laugh or a revelation.
 The rules are different with the online video format.
-Harvard University researchers analyzed viewer’s facial expressions to spot smiles, frowns, and signs that the viewer had stopped paying attention to an online ad.
-The conclusion: Dropout happens fast unless there’s a jolt of emotion promptly after the video begins.
+Dropout happens fast unless there’s a jolt of emotion promptly after the video begins.
 The best emotions to use are joy and awe, which are both upbeat feelings.
 Best of all is to use them in combination.

-• The level of arousal is more important than the practical usefulness of the information conveyed.
+- The level of arousal is more important than the practical usefulness of the information conveyed.
 Still, it helps when you give viewers substance to share.
-The Harvard researchers suggest targeting ads to people exhibiting two personality characteristics associated with forwarding video links to others: Egocentrism and extroversion.
+Target the ads to people exhibiting two personality characteristics associated with forwarding video links to others: Egocentrism and extroversion.
 The egocentrics want to impress others with their knowledge.
 The extroverts want to share their knowledge with others.
-The rule for propagating any sort of virus: Give people something they’ll pass around.
+And honor the fundamental rule for propagating any sort of virus: Give people something they’ll pass around.

-• Make your store name and logo informative, not intrusive.
-Using eye-tracking cameras, the Harvard researchers discovered how the viewer’s attention is drawn to a store name and, even more, a well-designed logo.
+- Make your store name and logo informative, not intrusive.
+A viewer’s attention is drawn to a store name and, even more, a well-designed logo.
 However, if the name or logo are too prominent, consumers will feel like they are being manipulated.
 One alternative is for you to weave your store name and logo into the marketing piece, showing them repeatedly, but not continuously.
 A better alternative, in my opinion, is to put the name or logo in the lower right corner of the video, where it serves as information for the viewer without getting in the viewer’s direct field of vision.

 Click below for more: